Upper school > course description science

-In grades 6-8, the science curriculum is incorporated as a sequential, college preparatory program.
-It is the goal of this department to: (1) provide learning experiences that stress the importance of logical, qualitative, and quantitative thinking; (2) emphasize critical observation and analysis; and (3) promote a meaningful awareness of our environment.
-This program includes laboratory facilities as well as instruction for the application of appropriate equipment and procedures.
+In grades 9 – 12, the science curriculum is incorporated into every level as a sequential, college preparatory program.
+It is the goal of this department to: (1) provide learning experiences which stress the importance of logical, qualitative, and quantitative thinking; (2) emphasize critical observation and analysis; and (3) promote a meaningful awareness of our environment.
 Laboratory activities and field investigations are designed to apply the scientific method in solving problems.
+A wide variety of opportunities encourages students to investigate and explore natural phenomena through independent and collective research.